woodii1234/FNF-JS-Engine/README.md

 * SqirraRNG - Crash Handler and Base code for Chart Editor's Waveform
 * KadeDev - Fixed some cool stuff on Chart Editor and other PRs
 * iFlicky - Composer of Psync and Tea Time, also made the Dialogue Sounds
-* PolybiusProxy - .MP4 Video Loader Library (hxCodec)
+* PolybiusProxy - Former .MP4 Video Loader Library (hxCodec)
+* MAJigsaw77 - .MP4 Video Loader Library (hxVLC)
 * Keoiki - Note Splash Animations
 * Smokey - Sprite Atlas Support
 * Nebula the Zorua - LUA JIT Fork and some Lua reworks